diarmidmackenzie/tetris-engine/README.md

   If keys are not specified, they will default to the default controls for 3D tetris.
 For VR-only applications, it shouldn't matter what keys are set, as the player won't be using the keyboard.

 - move: An array of controls which control will enable movement of the object, when using a 6doF controller.
-Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumstick.
+Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumbstick.
 Default is #lhand.thumbstick,#rhand.grip

 - rotate: An array of controls which control will enable movement of the object, when using a 6doF controller.
-Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumstick.
+Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumbstick.
 Default is #rhand.thumbstick,#rhand.trigger.

   It is OK to set move & rotate to overlapping values if desired.
 This can work well for some controls (e.g. grip/trigger), but less well for thumbstick controls.